-A home сharger (also known as EVSE) is used to recharge your electric vehicle at home or in a designated charging spot, this can be done via a standard 110-120 volt outlet.
-Home chargers are useful for occasional use and usually have a lower amperage rating than DC fast chargers.
-Most home EVs have a 3.3 kW charging rate, which means it would take about 8 hours to fully charge from zero, but there are some with faster speeds such as the 22kW Tesla Destination Charger.
+Most home EVs have a 1.6–7.7kW charging rate, which means it would take about 8–30 hours to fully charge from zero, but there are some with faster speeds such as the 22kW Tesla Destination Charger.

 A hard-wired charger can be pricey to install, but it doesn’t require any upkeep.
 Once installed, you never have to worry about forgetting to unplug your charger—it’s always on and ready for use.

-Conclusion paragraph: If you want to charge your electric car at home, but don’t really have the resources for a hardwired charger or can’t find an available plug in your garage or driveway, consider getting a charging station.
+If you want to charge your electric car at home, but don’t really have the resources for a hardwired charger or can’t find an available plug in your garage or driveway, consider getting a charging station.
+EV Adept customers often choose these models:

 The best part is that these stations are comparatively less expensive than installing wiring and they’re easy to unplug when not needed.
 With this type of system, there’s also no need to worry about overloading your household electrical system because it has built-in circuit breakers.